Trade guide

 Overview

-3D printing technicians operate, maintain, and optimize additive manufacturing equipment to create prototypes, production parts, and specialized components.
+3D printing technicians operate, maintain and optimise additive manufacturing equipment to create prototypes, production parts, and specialised components.
 As 3D printing moves from prototyping to production across aerospace, medical, automotive, and construction industries, skilled technicians are increasingly valuable.

 Step-by-Step Career Path